neondatabase/website/content/docs/serverless/serverless-driver.md

 - You are writing a new code base and want to use a package that expects a `node-postgres-compatible` driver.
 - Your backend service uses sessions / interactive transactions with multiple queries per connection.

 You can use the Neon serverless driver in the same way you would use `node-postgres` with `Pool` and `Client`.
 Where you usually import `pg`, import `@neondatabase/serverless` instead.
+Please note that [Drizzle Kit](https://orm.drizzle.team/kit-docs/overview) does not support the Neon serverless driver — you'll have to use a standard Postgres driver with Drizzle Kit, like `node-postgres` or `postgres.js`.

 <CodeTabs labels={["Node.js", "Prisma", "Drizzle-ORM", "Vercel Edge Function", "Vercel Serverless Function"]}>